Meaning-of-the-different-HTTP-status-code-250px

 HTTP (HyperText Transfer Protocol) or response status codes refer to requests to a web server made by search engines or visitors on a website.

-• 100s: informational.
-The request has been received and the process is going on.
+• 100s – Informational: The request has been received and the process is going on.

-• 200s: success: the request has been received and works well.
+• 200s – Success: The request has been received and works well.

-• 300s: redirection: the request has been received but needs a extra step to be completed.
+• 300s – Redirection: The request has been received but needs a extra step to be completed.

-• 400s: client error: the request has been asked by a client but the destination page is not correct.
+• 400s – Client error: The request has been asked by a client but the destination page is not correct.

-• 500s: server error: the request asked by the client was correct but the server failed to deliver it.
+• 500s – Server error: The request asked by the client was correct but the server failed to deliver it.

-Which HTTP status code impact your SEO?
+Which HTTP status codes should you keep in mind regarding your SEO?

 200 OK

-301 Moved Permanently
+301 Moved permanently

-The requested page has been assigned a new permanent URL so it means any reference to this source should use a returned URL.
+The requested page has been assigned a new permanent URL, so it means any reference to this source should use a returned URL.
 This redirection is used when an URL needs to redirect to another.

 302 Found

-This status code means that the server is responding to a request with a page from a different location while the requester keeps using the original location for future request.
-In clear, this process is not optimal because it doesn’t tell in the right way search engines that a page has changed location.
-In fact, using this status code obliges search engines to use the redirect as temporary without giving the link juice of 301 redirects.
+Overall, this process is not optimal because it doesn’t accurately inform search engines that a page has changed location.
+In fact, using this status code obliges search engines to use the redirect as a temporary solution without the benefit of passing along any link equity.

 410 Gone